fjs138/social-news-discussion/README.md

 the server to dynamically change the content.
 This functionality will not be used in this project however.
 This is because the Angular.js framework is being used to create the dynamic experience instead.

+# Instructions
+Start the application by running `npm start` from within the `redditclone` folder.
+Go to `http://localhost:3000` in a modern web browser to see the Angular application.